Skip to main content

 API Versioning

 We want you to be confident that your Fleetio API integration will continue to work even as we make changes to our API.
 In order to do this, we maintain multiple versions of our API endpoints.
 This allows us to make breaking changes without breaking your integration.
-Allowing you to upgrade to the latest version of our API at your own pace.
+Allowing you to upgrade to the latest version of our API at your own pace, and separately for each endpoint you use.

 Endpoint Versions